-The Aruoba-Diebold-Scotti business conditions index is designed to track real business conditions at high frequency.
-Its underlying (seasonally adjusted) economic indicators (weekly initial jobless claims; monthly payroll employment, industrial production, personal income less transfer payments, manufacturing and trade sales; and quarterly real GDP) blend high- and low-frequency information and stock and flow data.
-Both the ADS index and this web page are updated as data on the index's underlying components are released.
+The Aruoba-Diebold-Scotti business conditions index is designed to track real business conditions at high observation frequency.
+Its underlying (seasonally adjusted) economic indicators (weekly initial jobless claims; monthly payroll employment, monthly industrial production, monthly real personal income less transfer payments, monthly real manufacturing and trade sales; and quarterly real GDP) blend high-frequency and low-frequency data.
+The ADS index on this web page is updated in real time as new or revised data on the index's underlying components are released.
+Hence at the time of any ADS update, the index is based on all information on all indicators available at that time.

 The ADS business conditions index is based on the framework developed in Aruoba, S.B., Diebold, F.X. and Scotti, C. (2009), "Real-Time Measurement of Business Conditions," Journal of Business and Economic Statistics 27:4 (October 2009), pp. 417-27.